GuidesWikiThermal Throttling Explained

 At What Temperature Does Thermal Throttling Start To Occur?

-The temperature at which thermal throttling starts to occur is called TjMax (or maximum junction temperature).
+The temperature at which thermal throttling occurs is called TjMax (or maximum junction temperature).
 It’s also called maximum operating temperature[2].
 The value varies with different CPUs and GPUs.
 This temperature is generally between 100°C-105°C for Intel CPUs and 85°C-95°C for AMD’s Ryzen CPUs.
-While for graphics cards (Nvidia and AMD), it varies from 90°C-110°C.
+Meanwhile, for graphics cards (Nvidia and AMD), the temperature varies from 90 °C to 110 °C.

 Also Read: GPU Idle Temperature

-For laptop CPUs and GPUs, the maximum junction temperature limit is typically lesser than their desktop counterparts.
-This is because they typically have less efficient cooling and less room to dissipate the heat.
+For laptop CPUs and GPUs, the maximum junction temperature limit is typically less than their desktop counterparts.
+This is because they usually have less efficient cooling and less room to dissipate the heat.

-To find the TjMax rating of your particular CPU/GPU, refer to the specs sheet for it on the manufacturer’s website.
+To find the TjMax rating of your CPU/GPU, refer to the specs sheet on the manufacturer’s website.
 You might also be interested in learning about the CPU temperature while gaming

 What Are The Signs Of Thermal Throttling?